dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 ???
-* use the es6 template string constructions!
+* will introduce es6 next week for now  es5